With so many things to do in the Coromandel Peninsula:

-Coromandel coast, The Coromandel or rather Coromandel Peninsula is should be on your bucket list if you get the chance to visit the North Island of New Zealand.
+The Coromandel coast, The Coromandel or rather Coromandel Peninsula should be on your bucket list if you get the chance to visit the North Island of New Zealand,

-Where else can you dig out your own hot pool at a beach (i.e. hot water beach) or see the screensaver-worthy Cathedral Cove?
+Because where else can you dig out your own hot pool at a beach (Hot Water Beach) or see the screensaver-worthy Cathedral Cove?

-the Coromandel Peninusula (the box in red) is located above the Bay of Plenty (Southeast of Whakatane – not shown in the map below) and pretty close to Auckland.
+The Coromandel Peninsula (the box in red) is above the Bay of Plenty (Southeast of Whakatane – not shown) and not too far from Auckland.

 If you’re coming up from Rotorua:

 Then, it’s a 3-hour drive to Hahei beach.